The way my necks are designed they can be devided into three parts: Head, neck and heel.

-I make my necks with a spruce or pine core, around a two way truss rod, that is sandwiched between hardwood fretboard and back veneer.
+I make my necks with a spruce core, around a two way truss rod, that is sandwiched between hardwood fretboard and back veneer.
 This construction is inspired by lute necks.
-The back veneer comes up to the side of the fretboard, hding the fret slots.
+The back veneer comes up to the side of the fretboard, hiding the fret slots.

-The fretboards are compound-radiused and fretted to a 628 mm or 650 mm scale, for The Owl and The Future, repectively, with medium narrow extra hard fret wire.
+The fretboards are compound-radiused and fretted to a 628 mm or 650 mm scale, for The Owl and The Future, respectively, with medium narrow antiallergic fret wire.